temperature and humidity sensor diagram

 How to Choose the Best Temp and humidity Sensor for Your Project?

-The CODA sensor has a big LCD display and buttons.
-It has a high-quality temperature and humidity sensor from Switzerland.
-This sensor provides accurate measurements and resists interference well.
+The CODA sensor has a large LCD screen and buttons.
+It has a top-quality temperature and humidity sensor made in Switzerland.
+This sensor gives precise measurements and works well against interference.

 This ensures great performance.
 The system tracks temperature and humidity levels automatically.
 It shows the values on the LCD display.

 Our temp and humidity sensor gathers data every 2 seconds.
-By default, it transmits this data every 20 seconds.
+It sends this data every 20 seconds by default.

 Users can change how often they upload data.
 They can choose any time from 1 second to 10,000 seconds.
 This choice depends on their surroundings and how long they want to record.
-They can set the recording time between 1 minute and 24 hours.
+They can choose the recording time from 1 minute to 24 hours.

 How about the CODA sensor?